top of page

 Since our launch, CCIA has cultivated strong partnerships with community organizations, libraries, and local arts groups, enabling us to expand our reach and deliver programs that connect, inspire, and empower participants.
 Our Board and team continue to drive strategic growth, ensuring that each project not only engages communities but also fosters measurable social and cultural impact

-(CCIA Bylaws (Adopted September 2025)
+(CCIA Bylaws 2.0 (Adopted December 2025)

 Meetings